Economic Activities in Norway: Primary, Secondary, Tertiary, and Quaternary

-It lags behind Luxembourg, with a GDP per capita of $125,006.02.
+It lags behind only a handful of nations such as Luxembourg and Switzerland.
 Norway’s economy is characterized by a high standard of living, a well-developed welfare state, and a strong focus on sustainability and innovation, particularly in the energy sector.

 What are the economic activities of Norway?